Dance

 DAN 141fl Topics in Dance Forms-Flamenco (2 Credits)

 This course is a comprehensive introduction to flamenco, a product of Spain's blended Andalusian culture.
 Principles of flamenco musicality and structure are combined with the foundations of flamenco dance technique.
-Students will study colocación (placement), estilización (stylization), posturas (postures), brazeo (armwork), floreo (handwork), vueltas (turns), taconeo (footwork), compás (phrasing), palmas (rhythmic clapping), jaleo (words of encouragement), and letras (verses).
-These skills will be applied to choreographic studies and improvisation in a juerga (social) setting.
-Throughout the semester, students will use their knowledge to build a patada (a short dance) in one of two styles - bulerías or tangos.
-Sturdy, heeled shoes are required. {A}
+Students study colocación (placement), estilización (stylization), posturas (postures), brazeo (armwork), floreo (handwork), vueltas (turns), taconeo (footwork), compás (phrasing), palmas (rhythmic clapping), jaleo (words of encouragement) and letras (verses).
+These skills are applied to choreographic studies and improvisation in a juerga (social) setting.
+Students use their knowledge to build a patada (a short dance) in one of two styles - bulerías or tangos.
+Sturdy heeled shoes are required.
+Restrictions: DAN 141 may be taken for credit a total of 3 times with a different topic.
+Enrollment limited to 30. {A}

 Fall, Spring, Variable